 There is no class of financial asset that is past due and impaired.
-Accounts receivables of \$36,511 (2018: \$573,747) are past due but not impaired.
-Management assessed that those receivables are recoverable as the counterparties are financial institutions with good credit ratings.
+Accounts receivables of \$228,092 (2019 : \$36,511) are past due but not impaired.
+Management assessed that these receivables are recoverable as the counterparties are financial institutions with good credit ratings.